ei8fdb/Build-Low-Cost-User-Research-Lab/README.md

 Here you can find some information on the insulation and lighting guidance for the research studio room.

-I've written a [description of each piece of the equipment](../TheResearchStudios/TheEquipment.md) we used to build the lab.
+I've written a [description of each piece of the equipment](https://ei8fdb.github.io/Build-Low-Cost-User-Research-Lab/TheResearchStudios/TheEquipment) we used to build the lab.

-Here you can find a the equipment list, with prices and suppliers in spreadsheet format.
+**Coming soon:** Here you can find a the equipment list, with prices and suppliers in spreadsheet format.

-Here you can find a step-by-step guide for connecting everything together.
+Here you can find [a step-by-step guide for connecting everything together](https://ei8fdb.github.io/Build-Low-Cost-User-Research-Lab/TheResearchStudios/Equipment-Setup-Step-By-Step-Guide).

-Here you can find some information on how to configure the Pearl.
+**Coming soon:** Here you can find some information on how to configure the Pearl.

-equipment list
-what each bit does
-procurement work